 An alleged violation of a protection order depends on the specific injunctions that were contained in the order.
 A few of the most common violations include, but are not limited to:

-- Failure to provide suitable, alternative housing for alleged victim;
+- Failure to provide suitable, alternative housing for the alleged victim

-- Entering the residence, school, business, or place of employment of a family or household member; or
+- Entering the residence, school, business, or place of employment of a family or household member

 The penalties for protection order violations are established under Ohio Revised Code § 2919.27.
 A first offense violation of a protection order is typically classified as a first-degree misdemeanor punishable by up to 180 days in jail and/or a fine of up to $1,000.